KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 Take a few minutes to browse the personal websites your classmates have made.
 Click around, get to know them, and see how everyone approached the exercise in their own way.
 Leave a comment on their post if it caught your attention.

-For the curious: Remember that you can use your browser’s developer tools to inspect the source code and learn from the websites you are visiting!
+Remember that you can use your browser’s developer tools to inspect the source code and learn from the websites you are visiting!

 ---